two-frontiers-project/2FP_MAGUS/README.md

 |                          | `--threads`               | Number of threads assigned per job                             |
 |                          | `--tmp_dir`               | Temporary directory for intermediate files                     |

+## Conda and python dependencies

-## Additional software requirements
+## Other software requirements

-The external software that we use (e.g., our version of MegaHIT, etc) is all found in the bin/ directory.
+The external software that we use (e.g., tools not found in conda, like our version of MegaHIT) is all found in the bin/ directory.
 This should be added to the path on installation.
 A brief description of each tool is here:

 | Software       | Description                                                                                                  |
 |----------------|--------------------------------------------------------------------------------------------------------------|